Building+Community

 The Stanley Center for Peace and Security is an endowed, private operating foundation funded by the long-term investment of our founders, Max and Betty Stanley, and the Stanley family.
 It is our intention to use a portion of our endowment to pay for all costs associated with the project and to not involve other public or private financing.

-Who will occupy your current space?
+Who will occupy your former space?

 We are pleased to have been a tenant of the Laurel Building’s owners, Stanley Consultants, since 1998.
-Stanley Consultants and the Stanley Center celebrate our mutual founder—Max Stanley—and an enduring friendship as two separate entities, and we will cooperate in all ways possible as they assess the future of the two floors we occupy.
+Stanley Consultants and the Stanley Center celebrate our mutual founder—Max Stanley—and an enduring friendship as two separate entities, and we will cooperate in all ways possible as they assess the future of the two floors we previously occupied.

 Connect with Us